 Providence Classical School is a classical, Christian school that opened its doors to students in September of 2001 after two years of careful planning and deliberation.
-The school has students enrolled in Kindergarten through grade twelve.
+The school has students enrolled in Junior Kindergarten through grade twelve.

-The staff positions at PCS include a Head of School, Assistant Head of School, Academic Dean, Development Director, College Counselor and Events Coordinator, Bookkeeper, and three administrative assistants.
-Our faculty consists of twenty-one full-time teachers, four part-time teachers, and three full-time and one part-time teacher aides.
+The staff positions at PCS include a Head of School, Lower School Administrator, Upper School Administrator, Admissions and Events Director, Academic Dean, Bookkeeper, and three administrative assistants.
+Our faculty consists of full time teachers, occasionally part time teachers and full and part time teacher aides.
 An elected school board oversees the school's business affairs and ongoing ministry.